-- Line managers will ensure this policy and any team responsibilities are communicated appropriately and reflected in meetings and performance reviews, and are included in departmental business plans, standard operating procedures, contingency plans, and strategies.
-Colleagues may be asked to confirm they have received and understood the details of this policy. - Where policy reviews, audits or performance indicate the need for whole-scale change, then a fit-for-purpose implementation project plan will be produced and delivered. - All colleagues will receive adequate training in the use of policies, documentation, systems, and records required as part of their role.
-Induction, supervision, and appraisal processes will be used to monitor colleagues understanding and compliance with expectations and we will also explore ways of checking colleagues' knowledge and understanding on an annual basis.
+- ◆ Line managers will ensure this policy and any team responsibilities are communicated appropriately and reflected in meetings and performance reviews, and are included in departmental business plans, standard operating procedures, contingency plans, and strategies.
+Any updates to the policy will be shared with colleagues; for operational colleagues, this will be included in the monthly briefing on policy and procedure changes, and cascaded through meeting structures. - Where policy reviews, audits or performance indicate the need for whole-scale change, then a fit-for-purpose implementation project plan will be produced and delivered.

-12. Legal and regulatory framework
+13. Legal and Regulatory Framework

-- All public authorities, or bodies exercising public functions (which includes us for certain services), must act compatibly with The Human Rights Act 1998.
+• All public authorities, or bodies exercising public functions (which includes us for certain services), must act compatibly with The Human Rights Act 1998.
 The human rights most relevant to housing are the right to respect for private life, family life and the home, right to a fair trial and the prohibition of discrimination.
 This means that we must act in a legal, fair, transparent, and proportionate way in line with our own policies.
 It is important, however, to avoid applying 'blanket' policies and we must allow individual circumstances to be considered in our decision-making, particularly in relation to vulnerability.
-The ability to take account of individual circumstances will be an important consideration in undertaking impact assessments, when developing or reviewing our strategies, policies, procedures, or functions. - We have a duty under the Equality Act 2010 to "advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it" (see Section 7 on Protected Characteristics) but as a social landlord we recognise many other customers can be vulnerable for reasons other than the characteristics protected under the equalities legislation, and this policy sets out how we define vulnerability and how we aim to respond to those customers' needs. - The Social Housing Regulator's Tenant Involvement and Empowerment Standard (2015) requires registered providers to "treat all tenants with fairness and respect" and "demonstrate that they understand the different needs of tenants, including in relation to the equality strands and tenants with additional support needs" with a specific expectation that providers will "demonstrate how they respond to those needs in the way they provide services and communicate with tenants". - Pre-Action Protocol for Possession Claims by Social Landlords (2015) sets out the requirements that a Registered Provider of Social Housing must have either considered or complied with in relation to possession proceedings.
-To encourage more pre-action contact and exchange of information between landlords and tenants; enable the parties to avoid litigation by settling the matter if possible; and to enable court time to be used more effectively if proceedings are necessary.
+The ability to take account of individual circumstances will be an important consideration in undertaking impact assessments, when developing or reviewing our strategies, policies, procedures, or functions.

+• We have a duty under the Equality Act 2010 to "advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it" (see Section 7 on Protected Characteristics) but as a social landlord we recognise many other customers can be vulnerable for reasons other than the characteristics protected under the equalities legislation, and this policy sets out how we define vulnerability and how we aim to respond to those customers' needs.